diyscif/diyscif/scif-thesis.md

 are less durable over time. [@wolfsperger2008, pp. 261-267]

-It is the designers job to weigh the different gaskets' strengths and weaknesses and select the ideal type for the individual SCIF and component part.
+It is the designers job to weigh the different gaskets' strengths and weaknesses and select the ideal type for the individual SCIF project and component part.

 ### Electromagnetic Shield Penetrations